Northern Ballet soloist Abigail Prudames is taking dance audiences on an amazing aquatic adventure in The Little Mermaid.

 It was more like a prop to start with.
 We had to learn to incorporate it into everything.
 It was tricky at first but towards the end it just became like second nature that I did have a tail!

 For the second act, Marilla’s costumes should still make you think of the water when you see her, even though she is on the land.
 They are shades of blue and green and they sparkle and glisten like water.
 They are very floaty, they move beautifully.

 Just like her movement, Marilla’s costumes contrast with the human outfits.
 These are very vibrant in colour, bright red.
 The sailors have big shirts like blouses and baggy trousers, almost kilts.

 I think a big part of the excitement of being involved in the creation of The Little Mermaid is that it’s really rewarding to see the final product when you know how it started.
 Even the journey that the costumes have been on!

-Northern Ballet’s The Little Mermaid visits Milton Keynes Theatre from Tuesday 17th April 2018 until Saturday 21st April 2018.
+Northern Ballet’s The Little Mermaid visits Milton Keynes Theatre from Tuesday 17 to Saturday 21 April 2018.